dariusica2/pairing-heaps/README.md

-Assignment: Pairing Heaps in Racket

-This assignment focuses on implementing and using pairing heaps (PH) in Racket through 4 progressive stages.

-Stage 1 – Basic Implementation of a Max-PH

-Learn the representation of pairing heaps as lists in Racket.

-Implement a max pairing heap and its fundamental operations:

-empty-ph

-(val->ph val)

-(ph-empty? ph)

-(ph-root ph)

-(ph-subtrees ph)

-(merge ph1 ph2)

-(ph-insert val ph)

-(list->ph lst)

-(two-pass-merge-LR phs)

-(two-pass-merge-RL phs)

-(tournament-merge phs)

-(ph-del-root ph)

-Goal: practice lists, recursion (stack and tail), conditionals, and booleans.

-⚠️ Penalties:

-Not following the required recursion type: -10p/function.

-Using list operators instead of PH interface: not penalized, but decreases readability.

-📌 Stage 2 – Abstraction and Movies

-Generalize PH operations to support min-heaps, max-heaps, and custom orderings:

-merge-f – general merging function.

-merge-max, merge-min – derived via currying.

-Define a movie structure with fields:

-name, rating, genre, duration, others.

-Implement movie-related functions:

-(lst->movie lst)

-(mark-as-seen m)

-(mark-as-seen-from-list movies seen)

-(extract-seen movies)

-(rating-stats movies)

-(extract-name-rating movies)

-(make-rating-ph movies)

-(before? a b L)

-(make-genre-ph movies genres)

-Goal: strengthen knowledge of higher-order functions, anonymous functions, currying, and partial application.

-⚠️ Penalties:

-Missing point-free definitions for merge-max, merge-min, etc.: -5p/function.

-Using explicit recursion instead of higher-order functions where required: -10p/function.

-📌 Stage 3 – Advanced Applications

-Apply PHs to:

-Extract the best k elements by a given criterion.

-Merge values across multiple PHs.

-Functions:

-(best-k op movies k) – general version.

-(best-k-rating movies k)

-(best-k-duration movies k)

-(update-pairs p pairs)

-(best-k-ratings-overall pairs k)

-Goal: use let, let*, and named let for ad-hoc recursion.

-⚠️ Penalties:

-best-k-rating, best-k-duration not defined as applications of best-k: -5p/function.

-Missing named let where required: -20p/function.

-📌 Stage 4 – Dynamic Median and Streams

-Compute the dynamic median of movie ratings using:

-a max-PH for the smaller half,

-a min-PH for the larger half,

-constant rebalancing between the two.

-Introduce streams:

-Inputs are streams of reviews (movie-name . rating).

-Outputs are streams of states/medians.

-Functions:

-(add-rating quad rating)

-(reviews->quads reviews)

-(quads->medians quads)

-Goal: work with potentially infinite streams, modeling temporal evolution.

-✅ Summary
+# Assignment: Pairing Heaps in Racket

+This assignment focuses on implementing and using pairing heaps (PH) in *Racket* through 4 progressive phases.

+## Stage 1 – Basic Implementation of a Max-PH

+This stage covers:

+- Representation of pairing heaps as lists in Racket.

+- Implementing a max pairing heap and its fundamental operations:

+  - empty-ph

+  - (val->ph val)

+  - (ph-empty? ph)

+  - (ph-root ph)

+  - (ph-subtrees ph)

+  - (merge ph1 ph2)

+  - (ph-insert val ph)

+  - (list->ph lst)

+  - (two-pass-merge-LR phs)

+  - (two-pass-merge-RL phs)

+  - (tournament-merge phs)

+  - (ph-del-root ph)

+Main goals are practicing the use of lists, recursion (stack and tail), conditionals and booleans.

+## Stage 2 – Abstraction and Movies

+This stage covers:

+- Generalization of PH operations to support min-heaps, max-heaps, and custom orderings:

+  - merge-f – general merging function

+  - merge-max, merge-min – derived via currying

+- Defining a movie structure with fields:

+  - name

+  - rating

+  - genre

+  - duration

+  - others

+- Implementing movie-related functions:

+  - (lst->movie lst)

+  - (mark-as-seen m)

+  - (mark-as-seen-from-list movies seen)

+  - (extract-seen movies)

+  - (rating-stats movies)

+  - (extract-name-rating movies)

+  - (make-rating-ph movies)

+  - (before? a b L)

+  - (make-genre-ph movies genres)

+Main goals are strengthening knowledge of higher-order functions, currying, and partial application.

+## Stage 3 – Advanced Applications

+This stage covers:

+- Applying PHs to:

+  - Extract the best k elements by a given criterion.

+  - Merge values across multiple PHs.

+- Implementeing the following functions:

+  - (best-k op movies k) – general version

+  - (best-k-rating movies k)

+  - (best-k-duration movies k)

+  - (update-pairs p pairs)

+  - (best-k-ratings-overall pairs k)

+Main goals are using let, let*, and named let for ad-hoc recursion.

+## Stage 4 – Dynamic Median and Streams

+This stage covers:

+- Computing the dynamic median of movie ratings using:

+  - a max-PH for the smaller half

+  - a min-PH for the larger half

+  - constant rebalancing between the two

+- The introduction of streams:

+  - Inputs are streams of reviews (movie-name . rating).

+  - Outputs are streams of states/medians.

+- Implementing the following functions:

+  - (add-rating quad rating)

+  - (reviews->quads reviews)

+  - (quads->medians quads)

+Main goals are working with potentially infinite streams, modeling temporal evolution.

+## In summary...

 This assignment covers:

-Implementation of functional data structures in Racket.
+- Implementation of functional data structures in Racket.

-Abstraction and reusable design.
+- Abstraction and reusable design.

-Use of higher-order functions, currying, let/named let.
+- Use of higher-order functions, currying, let/named let.

-Data processing in infinite streams.
+- Data processing in infinite streams.